ray-project/ray/doc/source/async_api.rst

     await asyncio.wait([some_task.remote()])

-Please refer to `asyncio doc <https://docs.python.org/3/library/asyncio-task.html>`__ for more patterns including timeouts and ``asyncio.gather``.
+Please refer to `asyncio doc <https://docs.python.org/3/library/asyncio-task.html>`__ for more `asyncio` patterns including timeouts and ``asyncio.gather``.

 Async Actor
 -----------
-Ray also support concurrent multitasking by executing many actor tasks at once.
+Ray also supports concurrent multitasking by executing many actor tasks at once.
-To do so, you can define an actor with async method:
+To do so, you can define an actor with async methods:

 .. code-block:: python